gogs/docs/en-US/advanced/hacking_on_gogs.md

     $ rm -rf gogs
     $ git clone git@github.com:<USERNAME>/gogs.git gogs

-Go inside the gogs directory, checkout the dev branch and use `go get` again to fetch any new dependencies:
+Go inside the gogs directory, checkout the dev branch and use `go get -u ./...` again to fetch any new dependencies:

     $ cd gogs
     $ git checkout develop
-    $ go get
+    $ go get -u ./...

 That's it!
 You are ready to hack on Gogs.
 Test your changes, push them to your repository and open a pull request.